Biden looks to nudge ASEAN leaders to speak out on Russia

 Some ASEAN members — Vietnam, Myanmar, and Laos — for years have depended on Russia for military hardware.
 With the exception of Singapore — the only member of the 10-member group to impose direct sanctions against Moscow — the alliance has avoided criticizing President Vladimir Putin or Russia’s prosecution of the war.

-Indonesia has been guarded in its public comments on invasion and, as has the Philippines, made clear it won’t impose sanctions against Russia.
-Thailand joined a United Nations vote against the invasion of Ukraine, but has maintained a position of neutrality in the war.
+Indonesia has been guarded in its public comments on the invasion, and the Philippines has made clear it won’t impose sanctions against Russia.
+Thailand joined a United Nations vote against the invasion of Ukraine but has maintained a position of neutrality in the war.

+“Our hope is to see the war in Ukraine stop as soon as possible, and we give the peaceful resolution of a conflict a chance to succeed,” Indonesian Foreign Minister Retno Marsudi told reporters on Friday at the start of meeting with U.S. Secretary of State Antony Blinken.
+“Because we know that if the war continues, all of us will suffer.”

+Indonesian President Joko Widodo, currently president of the Group of 20 — the world’s largest economies — has resisted Biden’s calls to bar Russia from this fall’s summit in Bali.
+Psaki on Friday reiterated that Biden maintains his position that it “should not be business as usual at the G-20” and Putin should be disinvited.

-Leaders were scheduled to hold formal talks at the State Department on Friday, and Biden was scheduled to address the group.
+The visiting leaders met with Vice President Kamala Harris at the State Department on Friday for talks, and Biden was to address them later in the afternoon.

-The ASEAN nations include Brunei, Cambodia, Indonesia, Laos, Malaysia, Singapore, Thailand and Vietnam.
-The top leaders from ASEAN member Myanmar were barred from attending, while outgoing Philippines President Rodrigo Duterte dispatched Foreign Affairs Secretary Teodoro Locsin Jr. to represent his government.
+The ASEAN nations whose leaders are attending are Brunei, Cambodia, Indonesia, Laos, Malaysia, Singapore, Thailand and Vietnam.
+The top leaders from ASEAN member Myanmar were barred, while outgoing Philippines President Rodrigo Duterte dispatched Foreign Affairs Secretary Teodoro Locsin Jr. to represent his government.

+Harris told the group the Biden administration “recognizes the vital strategic importance” of the bloc, and she assured the leaders, “The United States will be present and continue to be engaged in Southeast Asia for generations to come.”

-The summit comes before Biden’s trip next week to South Korea and Japan — his first visit to Asia as president.
-He’ll hold talks with those two countries’ leaders and also meet during the trip with leaders from the Indo-Pacific strategic alliance known as the Quad, made up of Australia, India, Japan and the U.S.
+The summit comes just before Biden’s trip next week to South Korea and Japan — his first visit to Asia as president.
+He’ll hold talks with those two countries’ leaders and also meet during the trip with leaders from the Indo-Pacific strategic alliance known as the Quad, made up of Australia, India and Japan in addition to the U.S.

-Biden has tried to put greater focus on improving relations with Pacific nations in the early going of his presidency, viewing a rising China as the most threatening economic and national security adversary to the United States.
+Biden has tried to put greater focus on improving relations with Pacific nations in his presidency, viewing a rising China as the most threatening economic and national security adversary to the United States.

 But his attempt at recalibrating U.S. foreign policy has been complicated by the most serious fighting in Europe since World War II.